 What is expected of Peer Mentors?

-Prior to being matched with a mentee, peer mentors must attend the mandatory in-person training in April and complete online trainings over the summer.
+Prior to being matched with a mentee, peer mentors must attend the mandatory training in April and complete online trainings over the summer.

 Why become a peer mentor?